SB-0760

 Plain Language

-Operators may not make a companion chatbot available to a covered minor unless the chatbot is not foreseeably capable of (1) encouraging the minor to harm others or participate in illegal activity, including creation of child sexual abuse materials, or (2) engaging in erotic or sexually explicit interactions with the minor.
-These are absolute prohibitions — the system must be designed so that these outputs are not a foreseeable capability when interacting with minors.
-Beginning January 1, 2027, these obligations apply regardless of whether the operator has actual knowledge the user is a minor.
+Operators may not make a companion chatbot available to a covered minor if the chatbot is foreseeably capable of: encouraging the minor to harm others or participate in illegal activity (including creation of child sexual abuse material), or engaging in erotic or sexually explicit interactions with the minor.
+These are absolute prohibitions — the chatbot must not be foreseeably capable of these outputs when interacting with a covered minor.
+The actual knowledge requirement for minor status is removed beginning January 1, 2027.

 Statutory Text